 Budget Counseling allows a client to meet with a financial counselor to discuss the management of personal finances.
-The counselor develops a financial analysis to determine the household's monthly living expenses and a budget is established, with an emphasis on managing personal finances and tracking spending habits.
-Budget counseling also offers assistance in bankruptcy counseling, purchasing an automobile, and repaying creditors.
-Online appointments are available.
+The counselor develops a financial analysis to determine the household's monthly living expenses and a budget is established with an emphasis on managing personal finances and tracking spending habits.
+Budget counseling also offers assistance in bankruptcy counseling, purchasing an automobile and repaying creditors.

-Army Emergency Relief (AER) is available to assist with emergency financial needs, to include but not limited to:
+Army Emergency Relief is available to assist with emergency financial needs to include but not limited to: